tristanCB/mechano-soup/README.md

 **Figure 2.2:** F1 macro scores for validation dataset of 1 by 22 vector classifiers (Only the data appearing on the x axis).
 LSTM-CNN 0.51 ~ KNN 0.50 > SVM 0.42. -->

-## Statistical approach
-All observations were independently collected.
-The dependent variable is continuous.
-The Kruskal-Wallis test was chosen as a non-parametric alternative to an ANOVA because data for the depend variable (F1 macro score) violated assumptions of normality as determined by Shapiro-Wilk’s (1965) test of normality and did not have homogeneous variance as determined by Levene's (Olkin, 1960) test of equal variance.

-Post hoc pair-wise comparison of the Kruskal-Wallis test (a series of Mann-Whitney tests as implemented by SPSS (Bergmann et al., 2000)) revealed that a significant differences we're observed.
-They are depicted in Figure 1.5.

 # Discussion
 The custom LSTM-CNN network investigated performed better than other classifiers as implemented by SKLEARN.
 The execution speed was many orders of magnitude higher as seen in Figure 1.4.
 Even when training data are in the hundreds of samples, performant classifiers can be trained using the latest machine learning techniques.